 The National Action Plan has a framework with three main pillars of action:

 - Building the Evidence Base - leveraging existing data to identify gaps and establish a baseline of information on gender representation across the sector.

 - Fostering an Inclusive Culture - developing several discrete products including a resistance strategy, identifying best practices from leading companies from around the world, as well as creating an advocacy toolkit to advance gender equality in the forest sector.

 - Repositioning the Sector – Communicate and Recognize Progress - developing new branding that welcomes diverse and inclusive cultures.
-NEW microsite www.freetogrowinforestry.ca launching soon - stay tuned!
+NEW microsite www.freetogrowinforestry.ca now live!